Graduate Online Program Early Childhood: Inclusive Education and Curriculum and Instruction

 The Master's in Early Childhood: Inclusive Education is a fully online, interdisciplinary program focused on inclusive education for young children, birth through age 8, and their families.
 Engage in early childhood courses reflecting an inquiry-based, constructivist approach to teaching and learning, framed by the pursuit of equity.

 Graduates understand how to implement an inclusive approach, guided by a commitment to anti-bias education.
-This non-licensure program allows you to complete at your own pace, within seven years, with a focus on one of the following: Infant Toddler Mental Health, Constructivism, or Early Childhood Special Education.
+This non-licensure program allows you to complete at your own pace, typically in two years, with a focus on one of the following specializations: Infant Toddler Mental Health, Constructivism, Early Childhood Special Education, or a Distributed Pathway.

 Early Childhood: Inclusive Education and Curriculum and Instruction Master's Degree: Why PSU?

 Online Learning: Develop skills in virtual communication.
 Collaborate with colleagues from around the nation and globe.

 Action Research: Inquire into a question or problem in your professional work that you feel passionate about through the culminating action research sequence.

 Innovative Practice: The program draws on the practice of educators at the Helen Gordon Child Development Center.
 Our curriculum includes anti-bias and inquiry-based education.
 Internships and practicum experiences can be arranged.

 Study Abroad: Explore early childhood centers, preprimary schools, and infant-toddler centers around the world.

 Summer Intensives: Learn constructivist curriculum such as making learning visible, ecology, and reuse materials through our optional summer intensive opportunities at the Helen Gordon Child Development Center.

 Interdisciplinary Faculty: Core classes are co-taught.
 Faculty include early childhood faculty in the Curriculum & Instruction and Special Education departments.